 Professor of civil and environmental engineering, 2016 Fulbright Scholar, and major contributer to multimodal modeling.
 She has led research efforts into Contextual Influences on Trip Generation, Examining Consumer Behavior and Travel Choices, the Development of a Pedestrian Demand Estimation Tool and more.

-Director of TREC and the National Institute for Transportation and Communities (NITC), Jennifer is also a professor of urban studies and planning.
-Currently serving as Interim Vice President of Research at Portland State University, she is an internationally cited researcher on sustainable transportation.
+Director of TREC and the National Institute for Transportation and Communities (NITC), Jennifer is also a professor of urban studies and planning and an internationally cited researcher on sustainable transportation.
 Among her research projects are Lessons from the Green Lanes: Evaluating Protected Bike Lanes in the U.S., Understanding Types of Cyclists Nationally, Pedestrian Observation and Data Collection Curriculum and more.
 See her researcher profile here.

 Professor of civil and environmental engineering, director of the Transportation Technology and People (TTP) research lab, widely cited scholar and member of the Transportation Research Board Network Modeling Committee and Transportation and Logistics Committee.
 His research investigates things like the Impact of Advanced Technologies on Livability and Multimodal Transportation Performance Measures in Arterial Corridors, Exploiting New Data Sources to Quantify Arterial Congestion and Performance Measures at a Regional Scale, and more.